Debt ceiling explained: Why it’s a struggle in Washington and how the impasse could end

 Biden had insisted on approving the debt ceiling with no strings attached, saying the U.S. always pays its bills and defaulting on debt is non-negotiable.

-But facing a deadline as soon as June 1, when Treasury says it will run out of money, Biden launched negotiations with Republicans.
+But facing the prospect of the government running out of money to cover all its bills, Biden launched negotiations with Republicans.

 IS IT CLOSE TO BEING RESOLVED?